 His family found a number of artifacts from the First World War, including a collection of 375 photographs, in his estate.
 Most of the photographs were probably taken by Maraschky himself, while some were most likely obtained from other photographers.
 An examination of the photographs revealed that most of them were taken in the Kras area.
 They give us a valuable insight into the everyday life of the men enlisted in the army of the Austro-Hungarian Empire, the aftermatch of the battles, devastated villages situated close to the frontline, etc. A significant number of the photographs depicts the military life at the Segeti camp.

 Photography blossomed during the First World War.

 All the involved sides were perfectly aware of the importance of documenting war events.
 Hence, armies established their own film and photographic units recruiting professional photographers equipped with quality cameras through which they recording military actions and anything interesting that was going on.
 These photographers reported directly to the War Press Office at the Imperial and Royal Ministry of War, as well as to the War Archives where censors decided which photographs could be published.

 This was also the time when the number of amateur photographers increased significantly.
 Officers, in particular, would purchase their own cameras.
 Manufacturers would promote some of their pocket models as ideal for military men.
 The Ministry of War looked benevolently at amateur photographers knowing that professionals alone could not capture everything.
 The Ministry adopted rules and instructions on war photography and everybody with a camera had to obtain a special permit from their units.
 All photographs were submitted for inspection.
 Those that proved important were used by the War Press Office.

-One of the many amateur photographers was Andreas Maraski.
-The number of the photographs and the diversity of the motifs captured by Maraski make his collection one of the most valuable photographic accounts of the events that took place in the Kras during the First World War.
+One of the many amateur photographers was Andreas Maraschky.
+The number of the photographs and the diversity of the motifs captured by Maraschky make his collection one of the most valuable photographic accounts of the events that took place in the Kras during the First World War.